typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

 ### `allowDirectConstAssertionInArrowFunctions`

-When this option is `true` the rule ignores return type annotations on body-less arrow functions that return an `as const` type assertion.
+When this option is `true`, the rule ignores return type annotations on body-less arrow functions that return an `as const` type assertion.

 <!--tabs-->